authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Several topics and issues are specifically out of scope for the initial version of this work.
 These include the following:

-* Defining what consitutes authenticated email for the purposes of this standard
+* Defining what consitutes authenticated email for the purposes of this standard.
-* Publishing policy other than via the DNS
+* Publishing policy other than via the DNS.
-* Specific requirements for indicator display on MUAs
+* Specific requirements for indicator display on MUAs.
-* The explicit mechanisms used by Verifying Protocol Clients - this will be deferred to a later document
+* The explicit mechanisms used by Verifying Protocol Clients - this will be deferred to a later document.

 Scalability {#scalability}
 ------------